ideaconsult/apps-ambit/tautomers-example/docs.md

 ####<a name="FlagCheckDuplicationOnRegistering"></a>tman.FlagCheckDuplicationOnRegistering
 * Default value : *true*
 * This is a software specific flag.
 It determines whether to check the for tautomer duplication during the generation process.
 The check is performed based on the internal atom/bond numbering therefore only the identical tautomers are filtered.
 The tautomers which are topologically equivalent are not recognized.
 This is a sort of pre-filtering option which speeds up the algorithm.
-Typically this flag should be *tue*.
+Typically this flag should be *true*.

 ####<a name="FlagApplyWarningFilter"></a>tman.tautomerFilter.FlagApplyWarningFilter
 * Default value : *true*